Why I love the Olympus C-8080WZ camera:

 - always turn camera off before changing battery

-charging as this will give you the most usage from the batteries as each
+prior to charging as this will give you the most usage from the

 - to minimise battery usage: